havocp/xsbt-wiki/Getting-Started/Getting-Started-Basic-Def.md

    computed one time when loading the project, and kept around).
  - `TaskKey[T]`: a key with a value that has to be recomputed each time, potentially creating side effects.
- - `InputKey[T]` which isn't covered in the Getting Started Guide because it's not as commonly used.
-Check out [[Input Tasks]] for more about it.
+ - `InputKey[T]`: a task key which has command line arguments as input.
+The Getting Started Guide doesn't cover `InputKey`, when you finish this guide, check out [[Input Tasks]] for more.

 A `TaskKey[T]` is said to define a _task_.
 Tasks are operations such as `compile` or `package`.
 They may return `Unit` (`Unit` is Scala for `void`),